AndrewThien/What-will-I-watch-next-/README.md

 ## Usage <a name="usage"/>

-#### The program can be used to analyse and perform entity recognition which will be useful in machine learning and AI applications.
+#### The program can be used to analyse and perform similarity checking between a film description (Planet Hulk) and 10 other movies, then point out which movie should be watched next after Planet Hulk.
 #### After running the project, you should see the outcome as below.
-That is the results when tokenisation and entity recognition were done on a list of some garden-path sentences.
+When the input is the description of Planet Hulk, Spacy recommends Movie C, which has the highest similarity with the input.

 ![screenshot](Screenshot.png "screenshot")